 Remove and Check Your P-trap

 Is your gurgling sink also releasing foul odors into your bathroom?
 This could be a sign of a malfunctioning or leaking P-trap.
-If you’re not sure what a P-trap is or why it’s necessary, check out our guide to understanding P-traps.
+If you’re not sure what a P-trap is, it’s a great time to learn why a P-trap is necessary.
 Then, if you’re feeling up to a little plumbing work, take these steps to remove the P-trap (also called the U-bend) under your sink.

 - Shut off the flow of water to the sink by closing the valves on both the hot and cold water lines under the sink.